 where,

-As evident from the above equations, the radiative efficiency is purely a function of black hole spin.
-AGN with high spins ($a^{\ast}>0.9$) have high radiative efficiency ($\eta>0.2$).
-Not just spin, the radiative efficiency also impacts the luminosity of an accreting object.
-For a steady-state accretion flow, total radiated luminosity is $L=\eta \dot{M}c^{2}$, where $\dot{M}$ is the accretion rate.
+As evident from the above equations, radiative efficiency is purely a function of black hole spin.
+AGN with high spins ($a^{\ast}>0.9$) exhibit high radiative efficiency ($\eta>0.2$).
+In addition to spin, radiative efficiency directly influences the luminosity of an accreting object.
+For a steady-state accretion flow, the total radiated luminosity is $L=\eta \dot{M}c^{2}$, where $\dot{M}$ is the accretion rate.
 Highly spinning black holes have high radiative efficiency, which makes them more luminous even if they have a comparable accretion rate.
-Therefore, accreting black holes with high spins are more likely to dominate the flux-limited sample (e.g. \citealt{Vasudevan_2016}).
+Therefore, accreting black holes with high spins are more likely to dominate flux-limited samples (e.g. \cite{Vasudevan_2016}).